Manuel Teixeira Gomes: Politics

 A devout republican, he collaborated with the daily newspaper A Lucta, edited by Brito Camacho.

 Following the implantation of the republic he was invited to be Portuguese Minister in London.
 In April 1911 he travelled to Britain and presented his credentials to King George V on 11 October, serving as plenipotentiary to the United Kingdom (1911–1918, 1919–1923).

 Teixeira Gomes ingratiated himself thoroughly with the British Foreign Office, acting as the principal negotiator for all matters relating to Portugal.
 He gave particular attention to problems concerning the Anglo-German negotiations on the division of the Portuguese colonies.
-At the formal request of Great Britain, he cooperated with the Portuguese governments regarding the Portuguese participation on the war.
+At the formal request of Great Britain, he cooperated with the Portuguese government regarding the Portuguese participation in the war.

 Teixeira Gomes returned to Portugal in January 1918 and was put under house arrest during the dictatorship of Sidónio Pais.
 He returned to diplomacy after the fall of Sidonist regime and became minister to Spain (1919) and then again to the United Kingdom (1919–1923).
 He was a member of the Portuguese Delegation at the Paris Peace Conference (1919–1920) and an unsuccessful candidate of the Democratic Party (Partido Democrático) at the presidential elections of 6 August 1919 won by António José de Almeida.
 He was a delegate to the League of Nations, serving as Vice-President of the General Assembly (6 September 1922 – 30 September 1922) and was elected in-absentia President of the Republic (6 August 1923), arriving at the port of Lisbon on 3 October 1923.

 During his term Teixeira Gomes made unsuccessful attempts to combat terrorism and suppressed at least four major revolts (1924–1925) organized by radicals and the military.
 He was constantly harassed by the Nationalist Party and, unable to manage political crises, he resigned on 11 December 1925 on the pretext of poor health.
 He went into voluntary exile on 17 December 1925 and died in Bougie in 1941.